logzly. Pipe Pro Tips

 • The head can be a bit bulky for very tight cabinets.

 My take: I keep a 12‑inch adjustable wrench in every toolbox.
 When I was fixing a leak under my kitchen sink last year, the wrench fit perfectly around the pipe while I could still see the faucet handle.
 It saved me from having to pull the whole cabinet out.
+For a broader perspective on budgeting your tools, see how to choose the right pipe wrench for every DIY project and save money.

 2. The Mini Ratcheting Pipe Wrench – Speed Meets Size